JXXHZ/Simplex-method/README.md

 # Simplex-method
-The code of the paper "How Good is the Simplex Method?"
+The Python code of the paper "How Good is the Simplex Method?"